Tata Harrier: History

 Known with the project code Q501 during the development phase, this mid-size SUV was previewed as the Tata H5X concept car.
-The reduction name 'Harrier' was announced by the parent company in the summer of 2018.
+The production name 'Harrier' was announced by the parent company in the summer of 2018.
 The car is a C-segment SUV based on the OmegaArc platform, an essentially re-engineered version of the Jaguar Land Rover D8 platform adopted by models such as Range Rover Evoque, Discovery Sport and Jaguar E-Pace.
 OMEGARC stands for Optimal Modular Efficient Global Advanced Architecture.
 This is a monocoque construction.
 It has crumple zones for safety.
 The OmegaArc compared to the original D8 has been redesigned to lower production costs by adopting different alloys and rear suspension with twist-beam scheme and panhard rod with coil spring, cheaper than the multilink of the Jaguar Land Rover models, while the front axle maintains the same MacPherson strut with coil spring and anti roll bar.
 The body has smaller amounts of high-strength steel.

 Change also include engines and transmissions.
 The Harrier has front-wheel drive, four-wheel drive is not yet available, the braking system uses ventilated discs at the front, while the rear uses drums.
 The engine is the 2.0 litre.
 Multijet 16-valve four-cylinder turbo diesel with common rail direct injection, variable-geometry turbocharger, delivering 140 hp and 350 Nm of torque, produced by Fiat (FCA India) in Pune.
 The same power plant is also utilised by the Jeep Compass and MG Hector in the Indian market.
 In the Harrier, Tata Motors uses the commercial name Kryotec for the engine instead.